![]() |

 > Featured Community: Gardiner

 Few would doubt that one of the greatest assets of Yellowstone Country is its people.
 Every region of the United States has its unique culture, and certainly the West is no different.
+Each culture is authentic and beautiful, of course we can trace certain layering of cultural phenomena and processes of globalization, you can read about all these processes at the best place to buy a research paper.
 As westerners, we have always taken great pride in our resourcefulness, independence, and connection to the land that we live and work upon.
-Yet even within the West, we have our own regions, which we, as citizens, particularly identify with—and those of us who call Montana, Idaho, and Wyoming home do so with great pride.
+Yet even within the West, we have our own regions, which we, as citizens, particularly identify withand those of us who call Montana, Idaho, and Wyoming home do so with great pride.

-There is a long history of peoples in what we know today as Montana, Idaho, and Wyoming, and in the area we call Yellowstone Country.
+There is a long history of peoples in what we know today as Montana, Idaho, and Wyoming, and in the area we call Yellowstone Country (read about the formation of our community in Bridging Communities for Yellowstone's Future).
 To date, 26 different tribes are associated with Yellowstone National Park and the lands surrounding this iconic place.
 For thousands of years, Yellowstone Country has been a place of significance to the Indian people of this region.
 Their ancestors remain vital members of the Yellowstone Country community today.

 And now there is a new wave of people looking to call Yellowstone Country home and discover their new community.
 This is the beauty of Yellowstone Country.
 It draws people from all over the globe who all have a common interest in being part of something great.